What To Do In 4 Days In Santorini Greece

 The unpaved roads also mean that there is a lot of dust, so if you are driving a quad or scooter consider at least covering your face.
 This is our car after a few weeks on the islands.

-Here is my article on driving in Greece, with a lot of helpful tips.
+Here is my article on driving in Greece, with a lot of helpful tips, and another one which addresses driving in Greece with a US driver’s license.

 Another idea is to arrange for a private transfer between places.
 This is a hassle-free option which will enable you to sit back and relax, without having to think about narrow streets or parking spaces.